sabrina-code/WeatherApp06/README.md

 >A simple Weather App to let a user find the city's weather and its five-day forecast using Openweather Map API.
 * Enter a city name and hit go button to get a city's weather forecast.
-*  One can save up ten cities searched.
-The user can modify the City History List by clicking on " X " button to remove it for more cities to be added.
+* The search history saves up to ten searched cities.
+Click on " X " to remove a city from the list.
+In a smaller device, History list is disabled.
-* Clicking on the tab of City History List brings the user to the weather of that city.
+* Click on the history list to view the weather of that city again in the current time.
-* Every time the browser closes and reopens, the app loads the last city searched.
+* Upon browser refreshing, only the last searched city will be shown.

 ## Technology and Skills